mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing rack shelves

-Some of my existing office infrastructure has no rack mounting option, so I needed 2U of shelf space:
+Some of my existing office infrastructure has no rack mounting option, so I needed 2U of shelf space for:

-- My OPNsense firewall server (running on a XX mini PC)
+- OPNsense firewall server (running on a XX mini PC)
-- My TinyPilot
+- TinyPilot
-- Dell XX mini PC (I use it for testing)
+- Dell XX mini PC, which I use for testing

 ### Candidates